explodecomputer/alspac/README.md

 for use in later R sessions.
 In other words, an update will only need to be peformed one time.

-## Generating datasets for external users
+## Generating datasets for external users (for ALSPAC data buddies)

 The `extractDataset` function can be used to generate datasets with id-swaps for external users from the following inputs: